Excellent Quality of Life

 The Homes Today

-The objects of LWPHomes are for the benefit of the community and to provide residential care for those in need on terms appropriate to their needs.
+The objectives of LWPHomes are for the benefit of the community and to provide residential care for those in need on terms appropriate to their needs.